How a real test is structured

 You'll hear this phrase constantly, and most people who say it can't explain it.
 Here's the plain version, no formulas: a result is called statistically significant when the gap between control and variant is large enough, given how much data you collected, that it's unlikely to have happened from ordinary random noise alone.

-It is not a claim that the result is important, large, or permanent.
-It's a narrower claim: "if there were truly no difference between these two versions, we probably wouldn't have seen a gap this big by chance alone."
-That's it.
 A tiny, meaningless improvement can be "statistically significant" with enough users.
-A genuinely large improvement can fail to reach significance if you tested on too few people.
-Significance is about confidence that a gap is real — not about whether that gap is worth caring about.
-Both questions matter, and they are separate questions.
+A genuinely large improvement can fail to reach significance if tested on too few.
+Significance is about confidence that a gap is real - not whether it's worth caring about; ask both questions separately.

 "Statistically significant" means "probably not noise."
 It does not mean "big," "important," or "definitely permanent."
 Ask those separately.